 Sir Hugh Palliser

 1723-96.
-He was born at Kirk Deighton in the West Riding of Yorkshire on 26 February 1723, the only son of Hugh Palliser, a humble and obscure landowner and captain in the army who died whilst Palliser was still a boy.
+He was born at Kirk Deighton in the West Riding of Yorkshire on 26 February 1723, the only son of Hugh Palliser, a humble and obscure landowner and captain in the army who died whilst Palliser was still a boy, and of his wife, Mary Robinson.
 He was the uncle of Captain George Robinson Walters.

-On 3 July 1746 Palliser was promoted commander of the sloop Weazel 16 in which he quickly scooped up a number of French privateers, and on 25 November he was posted to the Captain 70 bearing the broad pennant of Commodore the Hon.
-Edward Legge in the Leeward Islands, although this was but a brief command as his senior officer died in September 1747.
-He afterwards served in the Sutherland 50 before being invalided home to England in March 1748 after being severely wounded by an exploding arms chest.
+On 3 July 1746 Palliser was promoted commander of the sloop Weazel 16, in which he quickly scooped up a number of French privateers including the Icantie from Boulogne and the Fortune from Honfleur off the Isle of Wight on 8 October.
+On 25 November he was posted to the Captain 70 bearing the broad pennant of Commodore Hon.
+Edward Legge in the Leeward Islands, although this was but a brief command as Legge died in September 1747.
+He afterwards served in the Sutherland 50 before being invalided home to England in March 1748 after receiving a severe wound when an arms chest exploded.

 In December 1748, having recovered, he took the frigate Sheerness 20 out to the East Indies, returning to England in April 1750 when she was paid off.
-January 1753 saw him appointed to the guardship Yarmouth 64 at Chatham, and quickly thereafter to the frigate Seahorse 24, which he commanded against the smugglers off the coast of Scotland.
-In January 1755 he sailed to Virginia with a convoy, and returned to home waters with the departing commander-in-chief Commodore Hon.
-Augustus Keppel a passenger.
+January 1753 saw him appointed to the guardship Yarmouth 64 at Chatham, and quickly thereafter to the frigate Seahorse 24, which he commanded in operations against the smugglers off the coast of Scotland.
+In January 1755 he sailed to Virginia with a convoy, from where he returned to home waters with the departing commander-in-chief, Commodore Hon.
+Augustus Keppel, a passenger.
 He was rewarded with a profitable cruise off Ushant in the Eagle 60 that autumn from which he returned to Portsmouth in November.
-Continuing with the Eagle, from 1756 he served under Admirals Hawke, Boscawen, and Knowles off France, in 1757 was attached to the Louisbourg expedition, and on 30 May 1757 took the East Indiaman Duc d’Aquitaine 50 off Lorient when in company with the Medway 60, Captain Charles Proby.
+Continuing with the Eagle, from 1756 he served under Admirals Hawke, Boscawen, and Knowles off France, and in 1757 was attached to the Louisbourg expedition, whilst on 30 May of the same year he took the East Indiaman Duc d’Aquitaine 50 off Lorient when in company with the Medway 60, Captain Charles Proby.

-In March 1758 he commissioned the new Shrewsbury 74 in which he joined the Unicorn 28, Captain Thomas Graves, and Lizard 28, Captain Broderick Hartwell, in the destruction of the French frigate Calypso in Audierne Bay on 12 September.
-After sailing for North America in February 1759 he served at the reduction of Quebec, following which his patronage of an able seaman, James Cook, resulted in the great explorer being promoted to the rank of master.
+In March 1758 Palliser commissioned the new Shrewsbury 74 in which he joined the Unicorn 28, Captain Thomas Graves, and the Lizard 28, Captain Broderick Hartwell, in the destruction of the French frigate Calypso in Audierne Bay on 12 September.
+After sailing for North America in February 1759 he served at the reduction of Quebec, following which his patronage of an able seaman, James Cook, resulted in that great explorer being promoted to the rank of master.
 From the summer of 1760 Palliser served in the Mediterranean under Vice-Admiral Charles Saunders, commanding a division that drove a French squadron from Toulon into Candia.
-In 1762 he went out in command of a squadron to Newfoundland to recapture St. John’s, but this already having been achieved he returned to England and the Shrewsbury was paid off in March 1763.
+In 1762 Palliser went out in command of a squadron to Newfoundland to recapture St. John’s, but as this had already been achieved he returned to England and the Shrewsbury was paid off in March 1763.

-From April 1764 he was a valued commander and chief and lieutenant-governor of Newfoundland with his broad pennant in the Guernsey 50, and with Captain James Chads commanding his pennant ship from 1766.
-During this period he was praised for his efforts to implement the results of the peace treaty with France and directed a survey of the coast by James Cook.
-In accordance with the tradition he returned home each winter, remaining in home waters after that of 1766.
+From April 1764 Palliser was a valued commander-in-chief and lieutenant-governor of Newfoundland with his broad pennant aboard the Guernsey 50, and with Captain James Chads commanding this ship from 1766.
+During this period he was praised for his efforts in attempting to implement the peace treaty with France, although he was obliged to act against French smugglers and to counter other outright French transgressions.
+He was also responsible for directing a detailed survey of the coast by James Cook.
+As was the custom he returned home each winter before sailing for Newfoundland again in the early summer, and due to the French antics his period of command was extended, so that he only returned home for the last time in November 1768, being invited to a conference with the King shortly afterwards.

 Promoted vice-admiral on 29 January 1778, Palliser joined the Channel fleet in March as third-in-command to his old colleague Admiral Hon.
 Augustus Keppel, flying his flag aboard the Ocean 90, Captain John Laforey, whilst the fleet assembled at Portsmouth.
 Later shifting his flag into the Formidable 90, Captain John Bazely, he fought at the Battle of Ushant on 27 July, where prior to the action most of the ships of his division received a signal from Rear-Admiral John Campbell, the captain of the fleet, ordering them to make more sail.
 Palliser’s efforts in the engagement were afterwards marked by a lack of support of his commander-in-chief, even though it was seen that he fought well.
 Keppel seemed happy initially with Palliser’s conduct, and the fleet proceeded to blockade the French at Brest in a perfect accord, but soon the newspapers accused Palliser of ruining the chances of a victory through his failure to support Keppel.
 When Palliser demanded that Keppel sign a paper condemning these remarks the senior officer refused, resulting in Palliser demanding a court martial upon his senior which the Tory government supported, but which the service and public did not.
 When Keppel was justifiably acquitted before Palliser’s prosecution, Palliser himself faced a court martial for insubordination, but despite public indignation which had led to his house being destroyed by the mob, he too was acquitted, although neither unanimously or honourably and at a personal cost of three thousand pounds.
 The fact that the ministry had ordered all the officers opposed to him to sea and recalled those who might show him favour at the court martial, including his own nephew, highlighted even more what the service thought of him.
 Vice-Admiral Hon.
 Samuel Barrington was conspicuous amongst many who refused to serve under him thereafter.